 Shell Transport Hack: Add soft sand to your collection bottle to cushion the shells

 If you have the means, add cotton balls to your collection bottles and bags to protect your shells as you move them.
-You can actually wrap your shells with basic scotch-tape and cotton balls to secure each individual shell.
-Just make sure you take the tape off once you’re done traveling as it could leave residue overtime after being in a hot environment.
+You can actually wrap your shells with basic scotch tape and cotton balls to secure each individual shell.
+Just make sure you take the tape off once you’re done traveling as it could leave a residue over time after being in a hot environment.
 You can use a wide-mouth bottle container like this one to store your shells during transport.
 Or you could do some travel hacking and use an empty mayonnaise container or zip-lock bag (remember, sand and cotton balls).
-Paper towels, toilet paper and cushioned plastic like bubble wrap are also good choices.
+Paper towels, toilet paper and cushioned plastic-like bubble wrap are also good choices.

-As mentioned, there are well over 60 shells present in the Sanibal and Captiva region.
-If you go around grabbing every shell you see, it wont be long before your shell collecting bag is bursting at the seams.
-We’ve narrowed down some of the most beautiful shells to keep an eye out for on Sanibel Island.
+As mentioned, there are well over 60 shells present in the Sanibel and Captiva regions.
+If you go around grabbing every shell you see, it won’t be long before your shell collecting bag is bursting at the seams.
+Have fun!